bsarah/BATO-MOUCHE/README.md

 The OSM files can be dowload through different ways :

 - through the [OSM API](https://www.openstreetmap.org/export) : limited, for instance we can't d.ownload the whole Paris (seems logical)
 - through API Overpass : mirror data from OSM, without the limitation.
-Hard to use : encapsulated in OSMnx.
+Hard to use on its own -> encapsulated in OSMnx.
 - through Planet OSM : regular copies.
 - through [Geofabrik](https://www.geofabrik.de) : regular copies but only a selection of towns/regions/countries.
 (Geofabrik already suppress user data but the rest of the metadata are the same).
 Copies diponible in .osm and .shp.
 - through [Ohsome](https://hex.ohsome.org/) : for historical data analysis.
 Comes with an API and a python library.